sihawken/vanadium/README.md

 A ublue-os inspired distribution with cosmic de, cachy-os kernel and packages, and additional akmod hardware support.

-> [!WARNING]
-> I built this image for me.
-Feel free to install, however any support requests may go unanswered for an extended period of time if I am unavailable.
-I will happily accept pull requests for any fixes or suggested improvements.

 ## Features:

 My system: Framework Laptop 13 (12th Gen Intel)